basimkhajwal/RayTracer/README.md

 The left hand side defines a function for outgoing light from a particular point, in a direction at a certain wavelength and at a certain time.
 This is evaluated by computing *Le* which is the amount of light emitted by that surface, e.g. the surface of the sun and a light bulb would have a non-zero emission value but something like a wall would have zero emission.

 The second part is the most computationally intense part, it is a hemispherical integral which essentially takes the sum of all the incoming light from all directions that arrive at that point.
-The incoming light is scaled by a _bi-directional reflectance distribution function_ that is unique for every material and describes the reflective properties of each surface.
+The incoming light is scaled by a _bi-directional reflectance distribution function_(BRDF) that is unique for every material and describes the reflective properties of each surface.

 - Describe what surface integration is